How To Deal With a Disrespectful Partner in a Self-Respectful Way

 - You are in a new relationship, seeing this person for a few weeks or so and something doesn’t feel right.
 You don’t want to overreact and ruin things, but on the other hand – you love yourself enough to know that you should at least investigate.

-Simply put, disrespectful behaviour in a relationship is when the other person’s behaviour harms you in some way, puts you in an uncomfortable position in front of your family, friends or yourself, makes you doubt yourself and feel like you do something wrong.
+Simply put, disrespectful behavior in a relationship is when the other person’s behavior harms you in some way, puts you in an uncomfortable position in front of your family, friends, or yourself, makes you doubt yourself and feel like you do something wrong.

 Did you notice that it sound like manipulation?